Overview of Government

 Estimated daily time for American Government and Economics: Student: 1 hr.

-Our high school programs are separated by subject to allow customers maximum flexibility.
-Feel free to buy either the History (i.e., Government and Economics) or the Literature, or both, or to mix-and-match with the History and Literature of other Sonlight programs.
+Our high school courses are separated by subject to allow customers maximum flexibility.
+Feel free to buy either the History (i.e., Government and Economics) or the Literature, or both, or to mix-and-match with the History and Literature of other Sonlight courses.

 Overview of the Literature